-While at Bochum, he developed research interests in the concept and history of ecological thought, co-organizing a research network and conference on the topic of ‘general ecology’.
+While at Bochum, he developed research interests in the concept and history of ecological thought, co-organizing a research network and conference on the topic of ‘general ecology’, which resulted in the co-edited volume General Ecology: The New Ecological Paradigm (2017).
 He has published articles on the philosophy of memory and time, political theology, method in Continental philosophy, science fiction and mythology.
 Recent projects include a role as scientific/text editor for the book Forensis: The Architecture of Public Truth (Sternberg), and collaborative work on Michel Serres’ The Parasite.

 ICI Project 2014-16